e-jorsboe/asaMap/README.md

 0.0881848860116932
 ```
 ### extra covariates (in addition to the intersept and genotypes)
-A file where each column is a covariate and each row is an individual
+A file where each column is a covariate and each row is an individual - should NOT have columns of 1s for intercept (intercept will be included automatically)
 ```
 >head cov
 0.0127096117618385 -0.0181281029917176 -0.0616739439849275 -0.0304606694443973